Gentle woods in the morning and a climb to Black Down in the afternoon

 - Follow this undulating earth road for 550 metres as it bends in and out, roughly parallel to the minor power lines on your left‑hand side, until - having exited the woodland - you come to a fork in the road, with a wooden fieldgate up to your right‑hand side, and by a three-way bridleway and restricted byway sign.
 Ignore the surfaced access road ahead but instead take the left fork, still on an earth road , your direction 160°.
 After 150 metres you come to houses on the left (one of the houses is The Old Orchard) and you carry straight on along a narrower signposted path, initially due south and steeply downwards, initially in a cutting then out in the open along the hillside.

-- Stick to this footpath as it zigzags down to a tarmac road.
-After 160 metres cross this and carry on down the signposted footpath in woodland, your direction 170°.
+- Stick to this footpath as it zigzags downhill for 160 metres to meet a tarmac road.
+Cross this and carry on down the signposted footpath in woodland, your direction 170°.

 - In 200 metres, you ignore a turn off footpath signposted to your left and keep walking downhill, parallel to the minor power line on your left hand side, and then, in 90 metres, by a three-way footpath and restricted byway sign, at a path junction, keep left and downwards on the main fork, your direction 150° (going under the power line) rather than straight on (slightly right) towards a stile and metal fieldgate.